 “The Garage Sale Trail is always a big event on our calendar, we mark it on in January!
 And we look forward to it more than Christmas.
-It’s the best weekend of the year for us treasure hunters.
+It’s the best time of the year for us treasure hunters.

 How do I possibly pick my top 10 garage sale finds, when there all literally hundreds and I love them all?
 After years and years of early starts on weekends and vigilant garage sale attendance by our family, nearly everything in our house in Beaumaris (@mad_house_beaumaris) & beach shack in Flinders (@flindersnuthouse) has been found at a garage sale.
 And we document our finds on @finders_hoarders.”

 This incredible vintage Pinocchio rubber toy was a tiny $4.
 I saw him from a mile off and literally sprinted to grab him from amongst a mass of other things.
 I was the lucky one who got my mitts on him first and he’s been happily living at our place ever since.
 I’ve been told by avid vintage toy collectors that he is worth a pretty penny, but I won’t be parting with him.